Teamwork Puzzle Game

 - Banjo-Tooie has elements of this, at least after "Split Up" makes it possible for Banjo and Kazooie to act independently and acquire their own unique moves.

-- The simplest form appears in the later parts of Final Fantasy VI, in which you need to split into two or three groups in certain dungeons and alternatively walk into different switches to open up paths.
+- In certain dungeons of Final Fantasy VI you need to split into two or three groups and alternatively walk into different switches to open up paths.